chaos46692/carl-tracy.com/content/media/books-23.md

 and start attacking members of the LGBTQIA+ community.
 Our narrator, a bisexual man living in LA, is heading out on the 3rd "Saturation Day" to the [Joshua Tree National Park](https://www.nps.gov/jotr/index.htm) to hide out with his other queer buddies.
 Most everyone is in a good mood, looking at this more as a vacation than anything else because in the 2 years since the first occurrence of Saturation Day a vaccine has been developed and most everyone has had it.
+Of course it doesn't work out that way and it all turns into a disaster when they run into folks who either haven't gotten the vaccine or for whom the vaccine didn't work.
+Now our heros must make their way back to Palm Springs where the gay militia has built a fortress and ride out the rest of Saturation Day.

+Mr. Tingle does a great job of interweaving queer politics into a horror story.
+From the frustration of not being "queer enough" as a bisexual man to the frustration with allies who only show up when it's easy to the straight up assholes who would rather see queer folks dead than put even a minimal amount of effort.
+Chuck don't give a fuck and he's not pulling his punches.
+I really liked this book and it's made me quite excited to read [Camp Damascus](https://amzn.to/41oHWns).
 You can [find _Straight_ here](https://amzn.to/3Tj0a80)

 [^scalzi]: YES ANOTHER ONE I LIKE HIS WORK OKAY??!?!